insin/templates/react-module/README.md

 ### Directory structure

-Source code (which may use JSX and [ES6 transforms supported by react-tools](https://github.com/facebook/jstransform/tree/master/visitors)) lives in `src/`.
+CommonJS source code (which may use JSX and [ES6 transforms supported by react-tools](https://github.com/facebook/jstransform/tree/master/visitors)) lives in `src/`.

 JavaScript is transpiled from `src/` into `lib/` - this is what will get